In vivo long term evolution of a commensal in the gut microbiota

 Drug-gut microbiota interactions: developing a pathway to personalized medicine in psychiatry

 Niall Hyland, Senior Lecturer (Associate Professor)

 The microbiome plays a key role in health and disease and there has been considerable interest in therapeutic targeting of the microbiome as well as mining this rich resource in drug discovery efforts.
 However, a growing body of evidence now suggests that the gut microbiota can itself influence the actions of a range of drugs both by directly metabolising them and indirectly by affecting host drug metabolism, the consequences of which can be either beneficial or potentially harmful.
 Nevertheless, such studies have not extended to psychotropic medications nor addressed whether the dysbiosis associated with psychiatric illness may underpin the clinical response to psychotropic drugs.

-The objectives of the project are to determine the impact of clinically diagnosed depression on microbial drug metabolism; to identify whether depression-associated dysbiosis affects host drug metabolism and drug pharmacokinetics in a humanised rat model of depression; and to develop a Physiologically based Pharmacokinetic (PbPK) model incorporating a microbiome-mediated drug metabolism compartment for predicting drug pharmacokinetics in patients.
+The project's objectives are to determine the impact of clinically diagnosed depression on microbial drug metabolism; to identify whether depression-associated dysbiosis affects host drug metabolism and drug pharmacokinetics in a humanized rat model of depression; and to develop a Physiologically based Pharmacokinetic (PbPK) model incorporating a microbiome-mediated drug metabolism compartment for predicting drug pharmacokinetics in patients.